Reviews You Can Rely On

 Measured Charge Time 55 min

 Although the Dewalt Xtreme 12V 5-In-1 Drill Driver Kit proved to be a great drill driver, it isn't without some shortcomings.
-The kit only includes one battery, as opposed to the two that are typically included by competitor brands.
-We also found that attachments can be a little finicky to line up and attach, and while this is a 12-volt model, it would be nice to see a chuck size up to a half inch as is seen on more powerful models, as opposed to the ⅜ inch chuck.
+The kit only includes one battery, as opposed to the two that are typically included with 12V models from competing brands, and In terms of battery life, it was only able to make it through 4 rounds of our battery testing routine before petering out halfway through the 5th, yet it takes almost an hour to recharge fully.
+We also found that attachments can be a little finicky to line up and attach.
+While this is a 12-volt model, it would be nice to see a chuck size up to a half inch, as is seen on more powerful models, as opposed to the ⅜ inch chuck.
+For a step up in performance from DeWalt, we suggest you look at the DeWalt 20V Max Compact Drill/Driver Kit DCD771C2.
 Minor criticisms aside, if a 12-volt system meets your requirements for power, performance, and battery life, then you'll be more than satisfied with this compact and capable model.
-For a step up in performance from DeWalt, we suggest you look at the DeWalt 20V Max Compact Drill/Driver Kit DCD771C2.

 Read more: Dewalt Xtreme 12V 5-In-1 Drill Driver Kit review